 Tefnut's Environmental and Drought News

-Tefnut was the Ancient Egyptian Goddess of Moisture.
+Tefnut was the Ancient Egyptian Goddess of Moisture who was worshipped in the hope of bringing rains to the land.

 The first step in making deserts bloom again with new plant growth is to bring rain to subtropical and temperate deserts.
-Now is the time to end droughts and reverse desertification that is occurring across the World and turn these dry lands into arable grasslands, farmlands and forests.
+Now is the time to end droughts and reverse desertification that is occurring across the World and turn these dry lands into savannahs, farmlands and forests.

 When sufficient quantities of rainfall are produced and made to fall onto deserts it will stimulate grasses and trees buried dormant in the deserts seedbank.
-With increasing rainfall and new growth of native species of plants a cycle of growth and rainfall upon the Worlds deserts should occur It's time to end droughts and bring Tefnut back to the Sahara, North and South Africa, the Sahel, Australia and other subtropical deserts around the World.
+With increasing rainfall and new growth of native species of plants a cycle of growth and rainfall upon the Worlds deserts should occur.
+IIt's time to end droughts and bring Tefnut back to deserts around the World.

 Click on the links below to learn about a new solution to reverse desertification and how to stop desert growth.